This page tells you about the chemotherapy drug combination called FEC-T and its possible side effects. There is information about

-- Diarrhoea – make sure you drink plenty of fluids and if diarrhoea becomes severe or lasts more than 3 days, tell your doctor or nurse, as they can give medicines to help
+- Diarrhoea – make sure you drink plenty of fluids and if diarrhoea becomes severe or lasts more than 3 days, tell your doctor or nurse.
+They can give medicines to help

-- A metallic taste or loss of taste may happen on the days you have treatment and should get better when the treatment ends
+- A metallic taste or loss of taste may happen on the days you have treatment.
+It should get better when the treatment ends

 - A sore mouth or mouth ulcers

-- Fluid build up occurs in about half the people who have docetaxel and you may have swelling of the hands and feet, breathlessness and weight gain – steroids can help to prevent this
+- Fluid build up occurs in about 5 out of 10 people (50%).
+You may have swelling of the hands and feet, breathlessness and weight gain.
+Steroids can help to prevent this

-- A skin rash which may itch affects about half the people treated with docetaxel (50%)
+- A skin rash which may itch affects about 5 out of 10 people (50%)

-- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (palmar - plantar syndrome) which may cause tingling, numbness, pain and dryness
+- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (hand-foot syndrome).
+This may cause tingling, numbness, pain and dryness

 - Your fingernails may change colour

 - Up to 1 in 4 people (25%) have an allergic reaction while having docetaxel treatment, usually the first or second time.
 Some people have a reaction to epirubicin.
-Let your treatment team know immediately if you have any skin rashes, headaches, itching, feel hot or shivery.
-Also tell them if you go red in the face, feel dizzy or breathless or anxious, or have a sudden need to pass urine
+Let your treatment team know straight away if you have any skin rashes, headaches, itching, or feel hot or shivery.
+Also tell them if you go red in the face, feel dizzy, breathless or anxious, or have a sudden need to pass urine

-- Irritated eyes – they may feel as if they have grit in them and you may have blurred vision or watery eyes.
+- Red, sore eyes – they may feel as if they have grit in them and you may have blurred vision or watery eyes.
 Your doctor or nurse can prescribe eye drops to help

 - Your periods may stop during the treatment but this may only be temporary

-- Loss of fertility – you may not be able to get pregnant after treatment with these drugs so it is important to talk to your doctor about your fertility before starting treatment if you think you may want to have a baby in the future
+- Loss of fertility – you may not be able to become pregnant after this treatment.
+Talk to your doctor before starting treatment if you think you may want to have a baby in the future

 - Your urine may become a pink or red colour the day after having epirubicin – this won't harm you